yig/GMU-CS425/README.md

 * 2023-10-05: Sound manager is optional from the script manager.
 * 2023-10-05: Mentioned `#include <memory>` in ECS for `unique_ptr`
 * 2023-10-06: Mentioned CMakeLists.txt and dawn.
+* 2023-10-16: Removed Engine& parameter to main loop callback.
+It's confusing and unnecessary (because of the capture-by-reference).